 Simple English definitions for legal terms

-Read a random definition: geographic name
+Read a random definition: short-form agreement

 A collateral attack is when someone tries to challenge the validity of a previous court decision in a new case instead of appealing directly.
 This can happen if the person believes that the previous decision was unfair or wrong.
 They have to show that there was a problem with the first case, like the court didn't have the right to make a decision or the person wasn't able to defend themselves properly.
 This is different from a regular appeal, where the person is asking a higher court to review the decision.